hohmannr/DLT4PI-CBDC/network/README.md

 $ git submodule update
 ```

-The first network in this directory is setup in three simple steps:
+The first network in this directory is setup in four simple steps:

 **Step 1.** - Making dependencies

 ```
+$ cd quorum && make all && cd ..
+$ cd istanbul-tools && make && cd ..
 $ ./network.py prepare
 ```